awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 The language of the `input_text`\.
 For valid values, see [ Languages supported in Amazon Comprehend](https://docs.aws.amazon.com/comprehend/latest/dg/supported-languages.html#supported-languages-1)\.

 **max\_rows\_per\_batch**
 The maximum number of rows per batch for batch\-mode processing\.
-For more information, see [Optimizing batch\-mode execution for Aurora Machine Learning function calls](#postgresql-ml-batch-mode)\.
+For more information, see [Optimizing batch\-mode execution for Aurora machine learning function calls](#postgresql-ml-batch-mode)\.
 Output Parameters

 **sentiment**
 The sentiment of the text\.
 Valid values are POSITIVE, NEGATIVE, NEUTRAL, or MIXED\.